Benny-bad-love/simple-image-block/readme.txt

 * Added support for custom width and height

 = 0.1.4 =
-* Added support for max width and max height
+* Added support for custom max-width and max-height

+= 0.1.5 =
+* Fixed units not applying correctly on max-width and max-height